Inflation: A good sign? — Gourio and Ngo (2016)

 Stocks are claims to future profits of firms and firms are free to change their prices when the price level changes.
 So why stocks react at all to inflation has puzzled economists for a long time.

 Whatever drove this correlation, it stopped holding after the last financial crisis.
 The change in the correlation from negative to positive coincided with the US economy hitting the zero lower bound (ZLB) in 2008.
 The ZLB describes the fact that interest rates are near zero and this leads to many macroeconomic oddities.
-According to some economic models, positive demand shocks become beneficial at the ZLB, as the inflation they cause lower real interest rates leading firms to invest and consumers to buy.
+According to some economic models, positive demand shocks become beneficial at the ZLB, as the inflation they cause reduce real interest rates which leads firms to invest and consumers to buy.

 Start with an agent who receives utility from a stream of consumption: